-Sliding bar shower heads. (aka adjustable shower heads) this type of shower heads can be adjusted in response to the user’s height and personal.
+Aka adjustable shower heads. this type of shower heads can be adjusted in response to the user’s height and personal.
 They can move up and down along a wall-mounted sliding bar.
 These shower heads allow for optimal showering experience, whether you’re short or tall.

 Shower Heads Features

 Many shower heads on the market are aerating.
 They are a bit complex and work by mixing the restricted water flow with air to create the sensation of strong water pressure, even though they actually use less water than a regular shower head.
 Aerated products cost a bit more initially, but they’ll pay for themselves in water savings over time.

 There’s no denying this is a cool feature.
 LED Shower heads provide adjustable, mood-matching illumination that can turn your shower into a disco and make your habitual shower routine much more pleasurable and exciting.
 Some high-end LED shower heads aren’t afraid to push the envelope.
 They can change the colors is response to water temperature.
 The colors will turn blue when the water is cold and will turn red when it’s hot.